twolfson/FindPlusPlus/README.md

 Additional functionality has been added:

 - `Find: In Project` - Search all files and folders listed in the sidebar
+- `Find: In...` - Opens a panel to pick a directory to search in

 ## Installation
 `Find++` is available via [Package Control][pkg-ctrl] and can be found as `Find++`.